The open application period for the statewide Wisconsin Parental Choice Program (WPCP) will be open February 1, 2024 - April 18, 2024.

 Application Guidelines - Information regarding the Online Application, Supporting Documentation, Notifications of Acceptance/Nonacceptance (see information for WPCP only)

-Allowed Residency Documents - needed to submit application.
+Allowed Residency Documents - needed to submit an application.

 Frequently Asked Questions for the 23-24 School Year (see most common questions below)